programminghistorian/ph-submissions/en/drafts/originals/visualizing-historic-maps-iiif-allmaps.md

 Similar to the *Results* tab in Editor, you can see the warped map overlaid on a web map.

 Viewer also includes additional tools that let you customize the appearance and functionality of your map.
-Common tools (found at the bottom of the screen) include sliders that control layer transparency/opacity and background removal.
+Common tools at the bottom of the screen include a transparency button, which opens a slider for controlling layer opacity, and a background removal button.

 Background removal is especially useful with historical maps—it removes the blank paper and helps isolate printed geographic content from the scanned page, making overlays easier to interpret.